crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 * Unless you manage to solve the captcha, you'll not be able to access the website.

-> Note: when you resolve the captcha in your browser, the associated PHP session is considered as sure.
+> Note: when you resolve the captcha in your browser, the result is stored in cache.
-> If you remove the captcha decision with `cscli`, then you add a new captcha decision for your IP, you'll not be prompted for the current PHP session.
-To view the captcha page, You can force using a new PHP session opening the front page with incognito mode.
+> If you remove the captcha decision with `cscli`, then you add a new captcha decision for your IP, you'll not be
+> prompted until you clear the cache or the lifetime for captcha decision has been reached.

 ### Stream mode, for the high traffic websites